What Does Fentanyl Taste Like?

 Fentanyl is fast-acting but somewhat short-lived when compared to other drugs.
-It can take effect within minutes and can last as short as a half-hour or as long as one-and-a-half hours.
-It is measured in micrograms (mcg) because of its potency and risk for fentanyl overdose, even in very small amounts.
+It can take effect minutes and last as short as a half-hour or as long as one-and-a-half hours.
+It is measured in micrograms (mcg) because of its potency and risk of a fentanyl overdose, even in minimal amounts.
 One dosage in a hospital setting is 5 to 20 mcg, with an average of 10 mcg.

 Short-Term Fentanyl Side Effects

-Not every person will experience the same side effects the same way.
-Some of the common short-term negative effects of fentanyl are:
+Searched for “What does fentynal smell like?”
+Not every person will experience the same experience, taste, smell, and side effects.
+Some of the typical short-term adverse effects of fentanyl are: